Artificial intelligence in B2B Sales. New Challenges – New Opportunities.

-The increasing relevance of AI in sales management
+The Increasing Relevance of AI in Sales Management

 The implementation of AI in Sales has a very attractive ROI.
 AI enables to distribute limited sales budgets based on the marginal earnings of targeted sales activities.
-That’s why large companies like Zalando and Otto are currently implementing artificial intelligence in their operations.
+That’s why large companies like Zalando and Otto are implementing artificial intelligence in their operations.

-Zalando is cutting around 250 marketing positions in Berlin to make room for new Data Scientists.
-Otto will fill 580 of its 1380 vacancies over the next 12 months in IT.
 Both companies are building their platforms to centralise access to customers.
 Otto and Zalando serve mainly the B2C market, yet one can also find examples in B2B.

 Building an entire AI or data science department might make sense for big corporations, but not for every sales department.
 Those aiming to keep up with their competition and remaining relevant must be able to implement AI – quickly.
 We wrote more about building or buying your own intelligent sales software here.

-Artificial intelligence in an ERP System – What can a Sales Manager do?
+Artificial Intelligence in an ERP System – What Can a Sales Manager Do?